carla-simulator/carla-simulator.github.io/_posts/2024-03-26-neya-collaboration.md

 ### Metahumans

-The upgrade to Unreal Engine 5 opens up the possibility to __bring Metahumans into CARLA__!
+The upgrade to Unreal Engine 5 opens up the possibility to __bring MetaHumans into CARLA__!
 [MetaHumans](https://www.unrealengine.com/en-US/metahuman) is a technology framework that facilitates modeling and animation of hyper-realistic human characters in video games.
-Alongside the improved rendering of skin, clothes and hair come a suite of tools to help you create Metahumans efficiently in UE5.
+Alongside the improved rendering of skin, clothes and hair come a suite of tools to help you create MetaHumans efficiently in UE5.
 The MetaHumans framework provides UIs for modeling and animating hyper-realistic depictions of humans.
 This has big implications for robotic applications of CARLA involving facial recognition, such as security drones or search and rescue applications.

 ## Coming soon!